+M. G. Radhakrishnan was a senior music director and Carnatic vocalist from Kerala.
+He is highly regarded as one of the most successful light music and film music composer in Malayalam.
 M. G. Radhakrishnan was born on 8 August 1940 at Haripad, in Alappuzha district, Kerala as the son of music composer and Harmonist Malabar Gopalan Nair and Harikatha exponent Kamalakshi Amma.[1]
 He had his college education from the S. D. College, Alappuzha, and took Ganabhooshanam from Swati Tirunal Music Academy.
-Prominent singer K. J. Yesudas was one of his classmates there.
+Prominent singer K. J. Yesudas wa s one of his classmates there.
 His brother M. G. Sreekumar is a leading playback singer in Malayalam and Tamil cinema.[2]

 M. G. Radhakrishnan was a disciple of Sree Vidyadhiraja Hridayanjali,[3] an Indian ascetic, and composed music for the ascetic's lyrics,[3] which was sung by his younger sister Dr. K Omanakutty,[3] a Carnatic vocalist.
 In his official capacity, Radhakrishnan worked as a staff and become the senior music composer(grade 1) in Akashvani, Trivandrum.
 In 1962, he joined All India Radio as music composer.
 He used to conduct a 15-minute light music class through AIR, which made him music lovers' favourite.